 After the charity responds to any queries, the DSP confirms whether the charity is eligible for the FEAD Programme

 If the charity is eligible, it must then confirm that its details can be shared with FoodCloud and complete the online form confirming its numbers assisted

 The DSP confirms the credit allocation for the charity to FoodCloud based on the number of individuals being assisted and the level of support provided

 After the DSP confirms the credit allocation, FoodCloud issues product order form to charity

-Charity orders product and states how regularly they would like to collect the product (weekly, fortnightly, monthly, quarterly or a one-off collection)
+Charity orders product and states how regularly they would like to collect the product (weekly, fortnightly, monthly, quarterly)

 FoodCloud will confirm a date for the charity to collect from one of the hubs in Cork, Dublin or Galway

 Charity must retain records on who receives the FEAD product and report to the DSP on the age, gender, background and if the recipients fall into specific categories